Regardless of the exact details of your system, there are some best practices that everyone should strive for in collection management.

 … but don’t overdo it

-Once you see the control that good management gives you over your collection, you might find yourself going “DAM happy”.
-You need to strike a balance between what’s useful and what’s a waste of time.
+Once you see the control good management gives you over your collection, you might find yourself going “DAM happy.”
+You need to balance what’s useful and what’s a waste of time.
 Noting who is in a photo is very useful; labeling each image “looking right,” “looking center,” or “looking left” is probably overkill.
-The methodology I present starts with the tasks that offer the highest return for your work, and gradually works down through less cost-effective tasks.
+The methodology I present starts with the tasks that offer the highest return for your work and gradually work down through less cost-effective tasks.